-SUNY Spanish 4 (SUNY Albany, ASPN 201) (4 credits)
+SUNY Spanish 4 (SUNY Albany, ASPN 200) (4 credits)

-Credit: 1 unit Grade: 11, 12 Prerequisites: Completion of Spanish 3 and a recommendation of the Level 3 teacher
+Prerequisites: Completion of Spanish 3 and/or recommendation of the Level 3 teacher

 This course provides students with a thorough review of Spanish grammar, language and culture at the Beginning-Intermediate Level.
 Students expand their linguistic and cultural knowledge through communicative activities, various selected readings, guided grammatical exercises, pre-recorded listening activities, films, and guided Internet activities.
 Students intensify their study of the form of the Spanish language as it relates to function.
 Students also have the opportunity to earn four (4) SUNY Albany college credits as an option in this course.
 Final Exam: SUNY Albany UHS approved.
 There is a tuition cost for enrollment in SUNY courses.